 This section must describe how the faculty supervisor is evaluating the performance of the Student-Intern in light of the goals and objectives described in the training plan.

-The Faculty supervisor is required to complete a written evaluation of the Student-Intern if the internship lasts 6 months or less, and two written evaluations if the internship is longer than 6 months.
+The faculty supervisor is required to complete a written evaluation of the Student-Intern if the internship lasts 6 months or less, and two written evaluations if the internship is longer than 6 months.
 Evaluations must be in writing and provided at the conclusion of a phase and/or the Internship.
-ISSS has sample Evaluation forms (Mid-point and Final) that you may use if needed.

-- Example 1: The Student-Intern's performance will be evaluated weekly by Professor X, and daily by graduate students and postdoctoral fellows working with the Student-Intern.
-The Student-Intern's acquisition of new skills will be measured by the research results and conclusions he draws; this will be documented as part of a final, written report that will be submitted to his dissertation advisor at Y University.
-He will also receive a grade in the Organic Chemistry course he will enroll in. - Example 2: Performance will be evaluated by the achievement of specific tasks necessary to produce a high-quality scientific manuscript.
+- MIRI has sample Evaluation forms (Mid-point and Final) that you may use if needed. - Example 1: The Student-Intern's performance will be evaluated weekly by Professor X, and daily by graduate students and postdoctoral fellows working with the Student-Intern.
+The Student-Intern's acquisition of new skills will be measured by the research results and conclusions he draws; this will be documented as part of a final, written report that will be submitted to his dissertation advisor at University. - Example 2: Performance will be evaluated by the achievement of specific tasks necessary to produce a high-quality scientific manuscript.
 This includes evaluation of progress with analyses; generation of tables and figures; and generation of manuscript drafts.
 Depending on performance, the Student-Intern may also be encouraged to produce abstracts for scientific meetings based on his work.
 His work will be measured on a daily basis using a scale from 1 to 5.
-This daily evaluation will be sent to his home university and provided to him directly upon completion of the internship.
+This daily evaluation will be sent to his home university and provided to him directly upon completion of the internship. - · Additional Phase Remarks: You may add anything you believe is important.
+This section is optional. - Phase Supervisor: Signature of Supervisor (page 4): Supervisor must sign before submitting record to MIRI.
+Scanned copies are acceptable.